ravindrach218/docker/README.md

 login to the circl-ci account https://circleci.com using github

-select project which you want to deploye
+select project which you want to deploy

 ![add_project](https://github.com/sangam14/dockerapp1/blob/master/Screenshot%202018-10-26%20at%207.49.53%20AM.png)